|About Us||Buy Tickets||Past Shows||For Performers||Contact Us||Links|

 From Summit and Suburban Essex:

 In Downtown Madison: Downtown Madison, also about 2 miles from us, is full of restaurants.
-Our favorites are The Garlic Rose, a bustling storefront bistro where all the dishes are made with garlic; Il Mondo Vecchio, a more-casual sister to Scalini Fideli; and the upscale but moderately-priced Rob's Bistro.
-Soho 33 features a stylish eclectic menu and sleek interior at moderate prices.
+Our favorites are Il Mondo Vecchio, a more-casual sister to Scalini Fideli, and the upscale but moderately-priced Soho 33 featuring "world comfort food."
 Poor Herbie's, 13 Waverly Place, is a local favorite tavern featuring hamburgers and hearty informal dining.

 For an after-concert drink: Charlie Brown's or Poor Herbie's (both above) and Charlie's Aunt, on Passaic Avenue in Chatham, offer a reasonably quiet place to meet after the show.
 We have found that Charlie Brown's often closes before 11 on Saturday nights, despite its posted closing times.